google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 **Light DOM**

 The markup a user of your component writes.
-This is the HTML a consumer of your component writes in their page.
 This DOM lives outside the component's shadow DOM.
+It is the element's actual children.

 {% highlight html %}
 <button is="better-button">